 Malleable Iron is now difficult to get as it requires accurate temperature control and special furnaces, as such foundries have, by and large, stopped making it; it has been virtually completely superseded by Spheroidal Graphite Cast Iron, cheaper and more easily produced.
 Frank Griffin 9/11/05

 Birmabright Fenders: Proper specification Birmabright BB2.
-Produced by Bimetals Ltd., Birmabright Works, Clapgate Lane, Quinton, Birmingham, England. (now defunct) Yhis material could hae also been called: Hinduminium 22, Alcan GB M57S, BA 21, Alcoa 510 or Awco 21.
+Produced by Bimetals Ltd., Birmabright Works, Clapgate Lane, Quinton, Birmingham, England. (now defunct) This material could have also been called: Hinduminium 22, Alcan GB M57S, BA 21, Alcoa 510 or Awco 21.
 These being the same thing, but produced by other companies of that era.
 We only know it as Birmabright because that's where the factory or mudguard manufacturer purchased it from.
-Today we know this material as NS4 or in American terms 5251.
+Today we know this material as NS4 or in American terms: 5251.
 ISO designation: A1 MG2.
-I originally thought the material to be an alclad; I hve now proven myself to have been wrong.
-Trevor Southwell 5/28/05
+I originally thought the material to be an alclad;

 Shock Absorber Seals: Take with you the shaft D 4/i and seal holder D 12 and an old ring and get thee to a Bearing Supply like Dixie Bearings.
 These Viton O rings usually come in two specs., different in color and made to handle more or less heat.
 Both work well and cost under a dollar each.
 They are easily matched, simply needing to fit into the original recess and exihibit a nice hug on the shaft.
 An important point.
 The upper cutoff D 9/2 had gone through several changes, the later versions having a top counterbore and radial oil escape holes, the earliest pattern none of these.
 Where they lack these features, provide a shallow tapered countebore and cut with a hacksaw blade two criss/cross shallow slots across its upper face, these to allow bleed off of oil trapped above this face.
 Clean any swarf in the slots and polish smooth on an oilstone.
 Then upon assembly add a thin metal shim atop the D 9/2 to ensure that the bottom ring does not pooch out of its recess.
 It is often found upon stripping the later dampers having the Works machined deeper counterbore with radial bleed off holes that the ring is lying usless and unsupported in this tapered space, thus losing the effectiveness of that lower O ring.
 Polish the shaft to extend the life of the new seals.
 Use a top brand of Fork fluid, 20 wt ., to which I usually add a dollup of 50 wt. motor oil to thicken a bit and add extra lubricant.
 Sid Biberman 2/17/03